World's #1 finishing resource since 1989

 - Gainesville, Florida

-Although this particular thread is about guitar frets, the site is about metal finishing -- and this is indeed a very exciting development in metal finishing!
+Although this particular poster and the responders are talking guitar frets, the site is about metal finishing -- and that is indeed a very exciting development in metal finishing!

 An alternative approach to true black is amorphous electroless nickel plating which can produce a sponge-like surface whose crevices capture essentially all light.
 But the laser process sounds like an alternate approach for super high surface area with the advantage that it can be done on any base metal, not just nickel plating.
 There may be situations where, for example, the corrosion resistance of gold or platinum is required, and electroless nickel won't suit.